deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 ## Rollout process

-These changes are going to be release with Haystack 1.x in a hidden internal package called `haystack.v2.pipelines`, and won't be advertized straight away.
+These changes are going to be release with Haystack 1.x in a hidden internal package called `haystack.v2.pipelines`, and won't be promoted straight away.

 We will progressively add nodes to this `haystack.v2` package and build a folder structure under it (`haystack.v2.nodes`, `haystack.v2.stores`, ...) version after version, until we believe the content of the package is usable.
 Documentation will be built in parallel and we will progressively start pushing users towards the 2.0 API.
 Power users like dC and other Haystack experts will be able to test out these changes from the start and provide feedback while still in Haystack 1.x.